amarcisz/Cryptanalysis/README.md

 # Cryptanalysis
-Code for encrypting and decryption messages as well as for breaking ciphers
+Code for encryption and decryption messages as well as for breaking ciphers